Sarkutz/initmux/README.md

 attribute is required.

-There are 4 ways to describe a window.
+There are 5 ways to describe a window.

-###### Direct Form
+###### Direct Way

-In this form, you describe the window without using any model.
+In this way, you describe the window without using any model.
 Example:

 ```yaml
 windows: